jordijoangimenez/rt-mbs-examples/README.md

 ## Introduction

+3GPP Release 17 brings Multicast–Broadcast Services (MBS) to the 5G System, based on 5G Core and New Radio.
+MBS allows the network to select the most suitable among point-to-multipoint (PTM) or point-to-point (PTP) delivery based on requirements set by either service providers or network operators and/or taking into account concurrent user demand.

+Additional information can be found at: https://5g-mag.github.io/Getting-Started/pages/5g-multicast-broadcast-services/

+### About the implementation
 This repository contains Docker Compose components to deploy several network functions related to MBS.
 The detailed usage instructions are available at the [Getting Started guides](https://5g-mag.github.io/Getting-Started/pages/5g-multicast-broadcast-services/usage/docker-implementation.html).
 Some of the components are unmodified Open5GS Network Functions, those are marked with the regular Network Function's name and follow Open5GS' versioning, the latest version available is the `v2.7.2`.

 | Network Function | image name          | version |